Professional Development Course

 PDC 5: Co-Design/Modeling and Additive Manufacturing for Electronics Packaging (Filling)

 This course provides an overview what kind of power technologies, packaging concepts and materials are currently used in different products from power semiconductors to power modules, and what are the prevailing trends and challenges in automotive applications.

 The course will first review the application areas of different power semiconductor technologies.
 Then different power packages and interconnect technologies used in automotive applications will be introduced.
-Power module packaging concepts and involved materials will be explained, requirements and possible concepts for e-mobility are presented.
+Power module packaging concepts will be explained, requirements and possible concepts for e-mobility are presented.
 The lecture will then proceed to reliability issues in power packages and modules.
-In this context, robustness validation and design for reliability for automotive electronics packaging is covered.
+In this context, robustness validation and design for reliability is covered.
 Finally, new developments in terms of materials and their implications on performance, thermal management and reliability will be discussed.

-Mervi Paulasto-Kröckel is professor at Aalto University School of Electrical Engineering in Finland.
-She completed her D.Sc at Helsinki University of Technology in 1995.
+Mervi Paulasto-Kröckel is of Electrical Engineering in Finland.
+She completed her Helsinki University of Technology in 1995.
 Prior to joining Aalto University end of 2008, she worked over 12 years in the automotive semiconductor industry in various R&D and management positions.
 Her group Electronics Integration and Reliability focuses on advanced materials and interconnect technologies for MEMS/NEMS and power electronics, as well as multi-material assemblies behavior under different loads and their characteristic failure mechanisms.
-Prof. Paulasto-Kröckel has over 110 international publications in fields of microelectronics packaging and interfacial compatibility of dissimilar materials.
+Prof. -Kröckel has over 110 international publications in of microelectronics packaging and compatibility of dissimilar materials.
 She is Distinguished Lecturer of IEEE EPS.